-Attachment "A" AWARDED CONTRACTS AND CHANGE ORDERS SIGNED BETWEEN November 21, 2016- December 11, 2016 New Contracts Date Signed CIP # Company Description Solicitation Method Owner Contract Value End Date 11/21/2016 N/A Hydro Engineering Inc. The Contractor will provide quarterly preventive maintenance services, training and equipment parts for the high pressure washer and water filtration/reclamatiom system at San Diego International Airport Authority.
-Hydro Engineering, Inc. is the one known sole provider of preventive maintenance services required to properly maintain and repair the system which was manufactured and installed by their factory-trained personnel. rices, training and equipment parts for the high pressure her and water filtration/reclamatiom system at San Diego rnational Airport Authority.
-Hydro Engineering, Inc. is the known sole provider of preventive maintenance services uired to properly maintain and repair the system which was 12/5/2016 N/A \$612,000.00 12/22/2019 New Contracts Approved by the Board Date Signed CIP # Company Description Solicitation Method Owner Contract Value End Date 11/18/2016 N/A Evergreen Construction and Consulting Inc. The contract was approved by the Board at the October 20, 2016 Board Meeting.
-The Contractor is one of four pre-qualified and approved to bid on on-call general construction services at the San Diego International Airport. four pre-qualified REO Eacilities Management \$5,000,000.00 10/312019 11/21/2016 N/A Grahovac Construction Company, Inc. The contract was approved by the Board at the October 20, 2016 Board Meeting.
+AWARDED CONTRACTS AND CHANGE ORDERS SIGNED BETWEEN November 21, 2016- December 11, 2016 New Contracts Date Signed CIP # Company Description Solicitation Method Owner Contract Value End Date 11/21/2016 N/A Hydro Engineering Inc. The Contractor will provide quarterly preventive maintenance services, training and equipment parts for the high pressure washer and water filtration/reclamatiom system at San Diego International Airport Authority.
+Hydro Engineering, Inc. is the one known sole provider of preventive maintenance services required to properly maintain and repair the system which was manufactured and installed by their factory-trained personnel.
+Single Source Facilities Management \$25,000.00 11/14/2019 12/5/2016 N/A Outfront Media The Contractor will provide an outdoor board on Hawthorn Street for advertising purposes.
+Outfront Media was selected based on the location and availability of its outdoor board on Hawthorn Street which targets incoming airport customers directly and no other company has access to a comparable board.
+Single Source Vision, Voice & Engagement \$612,000.00 12/22/2019 New Contracts Approved by the Board Date Signed CIP # Company Description Solicitation Method Owner Contract Value End Date 11/18/2016 N/A Evergreen Construction and Consulting Inc. The contract was approved by the Board at the October 20, 2016 Board Meeting.
 The Contractor is one of four pre-qualified and approved to bid on on-call general construction services at the San Diego International Airport.
-RFQ RFQ Facilities Management 10/31/2019 11/21/2016 N/A M W Vasquez Construction Co.
+RFQ Facilities Management \$5,000,000.00 10/312019 11/21/2016 N/A Grahovac Construction Company, Inc. The contract was approved by the Board at the October 20, 2016 Board Meeting.
+The Contractor is one of four pre-qualified and approved to bid on on-call general construction services at the San Diego International Airport.
+RFQ Facilities Management \$5,000,000.00 10/31/2019 11/21/2016 N/A M W Vasquez Construction Co.
 Inc. The contract was approved by the Board at the October 20, 2016 Board Meeting.
 The Contractor is one of four pre-qualified and approved to bid on on-call general construction services at the San Diego International Airport.
 RFQ Facilities Management \$5,000,000.00 10/31/2019 12/1/2016 N/A Dynamic Contracting Services Inc. The contract was approved by the Board at the October 20, 2016 Board Meeting.
 The Contractor is one of four pre-qualified and approved to bid on on-call general construction services at the San Diego International Airport.
 RFQ Facilities Management \$5,000,000.00 10/31/2019 12/5/2016 N/A Modern Painting The contract was approved by the Board at the October 20, 2016 Board Meeting.
 The Contractor is one of three pre- qualified and approved to bid on on-call painting services at the San Diego International Airport.
 RFQ Facilities Management \$2,000,000.00 11/30/2019